 Registrars failing to suspend domain names within 15 calendar days of receiving a WHOIS inaccuracy complaint and the Registered Name Holder failing to respond as required by WAPS.

-In other words, the identified registrars usually didn't comply with the contractual obligations.
-Actually, registrars (or resellers) are in the best position to validate and verify WHOIS data.
-As indicated in the Implementation of the WHOIS Data Reminder Policy (WDRP) – 30 November 2004,one registrar noted that its most accurate contact information is contained in its internal accounting system.
-It wrote that “[w]e have been fairly successful in keeping this data up to date as registrants who are interested in keeping their domain keep their billing information accurate.”
-Another registrar also suggested that "the billing contact information" to be showed on any given WHOIS record (see below).

-In terms of improving the accuracy of WHOIS information generally, one registrar recommended that enabling a “[r]egistry itself to have a lock code for inaccurate WHOIS information would help greatly.”
-Another registrar suggested that “the 'billing contact information' field on any given WHOIS record be administrated or controlled by the registrar.”
-It reasoned that “[t]his portion of the WHOIS record could easily be stuffed based on the credit card billing information (name, address, card issuer) used to pay for the registration or renewal of any given domain name.
-Since banks do not usually issue credit cards to people who do not exist, publishing this information would give interested parties one more reliable method to identify a registrant and make it one degree more difficult for a registrant to shirk responsibility for a domain name.”

-Some best practices on verification of WHOIS data has emerged from industry.
-In the years of fighting Avalanche (phishing group), Interdomain, a Spanish registrar, began requiring a confirmation code delivered by mobile phone in April 2009 which successfully forced Avalanche to stop registering fraudulent domains with them.

-It isalso worth mentioning the highly regulated domains where Registry rules require “provide appropriate jurisdictional authorities with the capability at their option and at no cost to make designations in the WHOIS record relevant to the registrant’s organizational status in the registrant’s jurisdiction.”
-It should provide more accurate data.
+In other words, the identified registrars usually didn't comply with the contractual obligations on WHOIS accuracy.
+The conclusion here is also in line with the findings of the implementation review of Rec #6.

+As indicated in the implementation review of Rec #8, the enforcement of contractual obligations of registrars to validate and verify Whois data only happens when there is a Whois inaccuracy complaint or Whois ARS inaccuracy report.
+Similarly, as long as the related WHOIS record is not identified by WHOIS ARS, or lodged a complaint by community, there is no risk for a registrant to falsify WHOIS data.
+This is not enough to improve WHOIS accuracy.

+.

-The WHOIS accuracy of domain names that utilize Privacy and Proxy Servicesis in misty
+The WHOIS accuracy of domain names that utilize Privacy and Proxy Services is unknown

-Regarding the WHOIS accuracy of domain names that utilize Privacy and Proxy Service, ICANN's criteria is whether the service provider's contact information listed in public WHOIS is accurate, not whether the contact information of the behind registrant which is processed by the Privacy/Proxy service provider, is accurate.
-This is a deviation from the end user of WHOIS perspective.
+Regarding the WHOIS accuracy of domain names that utilize Privacy and Proxy Service, ICANN's criteria is whether the information listed in public WHOIS is accurate (e.g. Proxy Service Provider's contact information), not whether the underlying registrant data which is possessed by the Privacy/Proxy service provider, is accurate.
+This is a deviation from the end user perspective.

-Even so, WHOIS data relating to domain names that utilize Privacy/Proxy services was not touched upon by WHOIS ARS project.
+Actually, the underlying registrant data was not touched upon by WHOIS ARS project.
 According to WHOIS ARS Contractual Compliance Metrics, all tickets relating to known Privacy/Proxy service were closed before 1st Notice.

 According to the written briefing of ICANN, although ICANN Contractual Compliance receives and processes WHOIS inaccuracy complaints regarding domain names that utilize Privacy/Proxy Services, it does not identify the proportion of complaints this represents.
 Due to the absence of an accreditation system for Privacy/Proxy service providers, ICANN Contractual Compliance deems it difficult to automate the accurate identification of domain names subject to Privacy/Proxy services in WHOIS inaccuracy complaints.

-As such, the accuracy of the contact information behind a domain name utilizing Privacy/Proxy service has not been tested at all.
+As such, the accuracy of the contact information behind a domain name utilizing Privacy/Proxy service in unknown to this subgroup.